 Technology plays a leading role in managing finances

 If business owners learned anything during the pandemic it was the need to pivot and adapt in near real-time to customer demand and need.
-When cities across the country shut down in the early days of the pandemic, physical retailers had no choice but to move business online.
+When cities across the country shut down in the early days of the pandemic, physical retailers had no choice but to move the business online.

 Technology that enabled them to do that with ease will continue to play a major role in operations in 2022.
 This includes cloud-based software that helps businesses launch e-commerce sites, implement self-service ordering and accept online and contactless payments.
 That was the case during the pandemic with credit card processors, POS providers, and e-commerce platform operators all in demand.
 That trend will continue unabated in 2022.